Frequently Asked Questions

 For women, lightweight rowers are less than 135 pounds in the Fall and 130 pounds in the Spring.

 Can parents and sibling eat the food at regattas?

 Yes, our food coordinator will plan enough for athletes, parents and siblings.
 The rower's food is included in the combined fee paid at the beginning of each season.
-The families and guests need to advise and pay the food coordinator $10.00 per guest per regatta (18 and under are free).
+The families and guests need to advise and pay the food coordinator $10.00 per guest per regatta (18 and under are reduced cost).
 We only ask that you give first priority to athletes as they are on a tight schedule to get prepared and race.

 Who runs the team?